Key takeaways

 - Decide whether to build in-house prep capability or partner with a third-party prep center

-What Amazon FBA Prep services used to include (and why that matters now)
+What did Amazon FBA Prep services used to include?

-This applied to many everyday categories—beauty, home goods, toys, small electronics—and helped less-experienced sellers avoid failed check-ins and non-compliance flags.
+This applied to many everyday categories like beauty, home goods, toys, and small electronics, and helped less-experienced sellers avoid failed check-ins and non-compliance flags.
 For many Amazon sellers, it was the difference between a successful launch and inventory stuck in receiving limbo.

 Amazon’s rationale for ending these services?
 According to their July 2025 announcement, “most sellers now handle prep and labeling themselves,” and Amazon wants to streamline efficient fulfillment center operations.